AnishAzharudeen/CodingForEveryone/README.md

 # CodingForEveryone

 This Website is developed for Training institute.
-Their goal is to offer various skill development training
+Their goal is to offer various skill development training.
+The website have pages dedicated for Home,About,training,skillbootcamp and diversity.
+Training page has inforamtion about various training offered by the institue.
+Skiillbootcamp page provide information about goverment funded shour course training.
+Diversity page has infomation about workplace ethics, diversity and inclusion and some moral videos.
+Contact form is designed in simple way to enroll and enuire.

+In the following section i have added wireframe model developed at the early stage of project.
+Please find the manual testing results and code validation result from HTML and Css pass w3C and jigsaw validators.

 #  Tech Stack:
    1. Html